8 Things to Do in NYC During the Summer

 3. Relax in Central Park

 Central Park is every New Yorker’s backyard.
 Tourists and locals alike spend warm summer days here enjoying nature.
 Spread a blanket across the grass, take an easy stroll, or join a pickup game of any sport if you’re feeling active.
+I’ve listed some other activity ideas below:

 Central Park in New York City